rfshelley/Documentation/getting-started/first-smartapp.rst

     This takes you back to the form that you created this SmartApp from, where you can view the values entered when you created the SmartApp, as well as edit certain properties about the SmartApp.

 Simulator
-    This button toggles the display of the online simulator.
-We'll discuss the simulator in further detail next.
+    This button toggles the display of the online Simulator.
+We'll discuss the Simulator in further detail next.

 .. tip::